silvacms/documentation/source/silva/extension/index.rst

 Creating a new extension As an `Egg`
 ------------------------------------

-`Eggs` are an way to provide and ship Python extension in a automated way.
+`Eggs` are a way to provide and ship Python extensions in a automated way.
 The best way to use `eggs`, is to use them with the help of `buildout <https://svn.infrae.com/buildout/silva/INSTALL.txt>`_.